oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Sign Up (run locally on release)**

-To access most Oppia , you will need to sign in as adminstrator
+To access most Oppia, you will need to sign in as an administrator
 1. Click the sign-in button on the nav bar on the top

 ![Sign-In Button](images/Webpage-Guide/signInButton.png)